MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 - Workload

-## Getting started with the Workplace care management app
+## Getting started with the Workplace Care Management app

 Employee Safety is the main goal for the Health & Safety Lead.
 Therefore the employee cases allows the Health & Safety Lead to revoke the employee's ability